zorkzou/Molden2AIM/README.md

 Molden2AIM is a utility program which can be used to creat AIM-WFN, AIM-WFX, and NBO-47 files from a Molden file.

 ## Recent Changes
+Version 4.1.2 (04/29/2017).

+1. The EDF library has been reoptimized for the long-range part of density.

 Version 4.1.1 (04/21/2017).

 1. The EDF library has been reoptimized and the accuracy for Z > 36 (Kr) is increased by one or more orders of magnitude.

 Version 4.1.0 (03/18/2017).